Dewalt-arch/pimpmykali/README.md

     - removed quiet switches to avoid confusion

   - menu option 3 - fix_golang
-    - added if statement to check for go go/bin and go/src in homedir if not found create them, if found skip
+    - added if statement to check for go go/bin and go/src in $HOME if not found create them, if found skip directory creation

   - python2 deprecation warnings - disabled